kellykochanski/rescal-snow/paper/paper.md

 We have added features to simulate processes unique to snow, including snowfall and time-dependent cohesion.
 Fluid processes are modelled with a lattice gas cellular automaton, a method chosen to provide a good approximation to the Navier-Stokes equation at reasonable computational cost.
 Finally, the backbone of the simulation is a cellular automaton, an algorithm known to be particularly good for modelling self-organization.

+This simulation will allow snow scientists to translate field studies, which are location-specific, into general terms.
+It will also make it easier to investigate the effects of snow bedforms on (1) surface roughness, (2) snow cover fractions, and (3) accumulation rates.
+This will allow us to describe the effects of meter-scale bedforms in terms of variables that affect regional climates.

 ### Example simulations
 We have been able to use Rescal-snow to simulate the formation and movement of snow dunes and snow-waves under a range of wind, snowfall, and sintering conditions.